 2.6 How does the Service determine how much to charge for a reimbursable project?

-A. We must estimate the direct costs associated with completing the work the paying entity wants us to perform.
+A. We must estimate and document the direct costs associated with completing the work the paying entity wants us to perform.

 C. Once we identify direct costs, we apply the appropriate cost recovery rate to determine the total estimated cost of the project (see 264 FW 1, Exhibit 4).

 2.7 Why is it necessary to develop an independent cost estimate for a reimbursable project?
 If we don’t develop an independent cost estimate, we don’t have a basis for determining if the project can be completed within the time and cost limits in the statement of work.
 This could mean that we would get significantly less than what it actually cost us to provide the goods and services in the agreement.
 This should never happen, but if it does, the difference between the project’s funded amount and actual costs are charged to a program’s appropriated funds.

 2.8 What if the paying entity cannot afford to provide as much funding as we estimate the project will cost?
 If the paying entity cannot provide the full cost of the project as originally described, we should work with them to adjust the scope of work so that the work is commensurate with the amount of funding available.

 2.9 May the Service agree to fund some of the work itself?
 While programs may use appropriated funds to perform mission-related activities that augment work identified in a reimbursable agreement, those activities should not be in the agreement statement of work.
 The reimbursable agreement should only identify the work that the paying entity is funding.
 We should describe any additional work we are funding in an MOU with the paying entity.